RichardVN/NYT-COVID-Grapher/README.md

 Running the Program (Python 3):
 1. Clone this repository
-2. Navigate to directory containing NY_Times_Covid_Data.py and other modules included in this repo
+2. Navigate to project directory using terminal (or other CLI)
+3. Install necessary python modules (if needed) by using terminal command: pip3 install -r requirements.txt
-3. Run the program using the terminal command: python3 NY_Times_Covid_Data.py
+4. Run the program using the terminal command: python3 NY_Times_Covid_Data.py